jabolcni/franka_analytical_ik_DLL/README.md

 # FrankaPandaDLL

+## Summary
+This is a VS project for compiling a DLL of project ffall007/franka_analytical_ik.

+## Introduction

 This is a Visual Studio project (Microsoft Visual Studio Enterprise 2019) for compiling a DLL of a code for analytical Inverse Kinematics (IK) solver for Franka Emika Panda published by Yanhao He and Steven Liu.
 Original project is published on https://github.com/ffall007/franka_analytical_ik/blob/main/README.md.
 If you want to cite the IK project you should cite the authors Yanhao He and Steven Liu (please go to their github page).

+The aim of the project was to compile DLL so that IK solver can be used in Unity project for Franka Panda Emika vizualization.
+Unity project will also be soon availible on GitHub.

 ## DLL compiling